greenhas/ict302_fall24/content/posts/workflow_amjad_ahmad.md

 9, Finish

+## Some roles
-Some roles are owner, co-owner, leader, worker, and manager
+Owner, co-owner, leader, worker, and manager